Menu

-Head Start is a fundraising initiative lead by a team of governors and parents who feel passionate about our school.
-It’s aim is to protect and maintain the high quality of education received by every child so they get the best head start to their academic journey and beyond.
+Head Start is a fundraising initiative lead by the Governing Body, who feel passionate about our school.
+Its aim is to protect and maintain the high quality of education received by every child so they get the best 'head start' to their academic journey and beyond.

 We need your help